flatiron-labs/chromebook-environmentalizer/README.md

 ## What It Sets Up

-1. Flatiron School's standard `.bash_profile`, which includes case-insensitive auto completion, a nice prompt with git branch awareness, and many useful shortcuts.
+1. Flatiron School's standard `.bashrc`, which includes case-insensitive auto completion, a nice prompt with git branch awareness, and many useful shortcuts.
 2. RVM and Ruby 2.1.2
 3. Sensible `.gitconfig`, `.gitignore`, `.gemrc`, and `.irbrc` files
 4. SSH Key for GitHub